wrishavgogo/System-Design-/Year 2025/Month 01 January/15th January /readme.txt

 ToDo : Recommended to read the paper on "How MySql stores dateTime" It covers from BCE to 20,000 years , Probably human Race is gone by then .

+ToDo: Go Through the implementation of Connection Pooling to understand how it works .